Erased, But Not Forgotten: Erased Rectified Flow Transformers Still Remain Unsafe Under Concept Attack: Introduction

 \begin{itemize}[leftmargin=*]

-\item We conduct a systematic analysis of Flux and reveal that existing erasure methods fundamentally depend on an inherent \emph{attention localization} mechanism.
-This property also explains why adversarial prompt–based attacks, which are effective in other frameworks, often fail against Flux.
+\item \textbf{Understanding Flux's internal mechanism.} We provide a detailed analysis of Flux and show that existing erasure methods rely heavily on an inherent attention localization behavior inside its MM-DiT blocks.
+This finding further clarifies why adversarial prompt–based attacks, which are effective in other diffusion frameworks, often fail when transferred to Flux.

-\item We introduce \ours, a parameter-efficient fine-tuning method that can accurately restore suppressed concepts in Flux.
-Our approach combines attention reactivation, principled regularization, velocity-guided optimization, and consistency constraints, forming a complementary set of techniques that enables precise recovery of erased content while preserving the global layout.
+\item \textbf{Developing an effective and lightweight attack.} We introduce \ours, a parameter-efficient fine-tuning approach that accurately restores suppressed concepts in Flux.
+It combines attention reactivation, principled regularization, velocity-guided optimization, and consistency constraints into a cohesive design, enabling precise recovery of erased content while maintaining the global layout.